Toy Example - Tabularized GiGL#

 --resource_config_uri=examples/toy_visual_example/resource_config.yaml

-Subsequently, we can update the paths in task_config.yaml
+Subsequently, we can update the paths in task_config.yaml.

-Validating the configs#
+Validating the Configs#

 We provide the ability to validate your resource and task configs.
-Although the validation is not exhaustive, it does help assert that the more common issues are not present schedule expensive compute is scheduled.
+Although the validation is not exhaustive, it does help assert that the more common issues are not present before expensive compute is scheduled.

 from gigl.src.validation_check.config_validator import kfp_validation_checks